A high-order relaxation method with projective integration for solving nonlinear systems of hyperbolic conservation laws: Numerical properties

 The first term in \eqref{eq:local_trunc_error} is due to the time discretization error made in the outer Runge-Kutta integrator, whereas the next two terms are the space and time discretization error respectively due to the inner integrator.
-The last term is due to the estimate of the time derivative operator.
-We remark that, in the limit of $\Delta t$ going to $0$, for fixed $\epsi$, this last term would result in divergence.
-However, since the goal is to create an asymptotic-preserving scheme, valid for fixed $\Delta t$ (independent of $\epsi$), while $\epsi$ tends to $0$, this is not an issue: the last term then becomes of $O(\epsi)$, and hence negligible.
+The last term results from the time derivative operator approximation.
+We remark that, in the limit of $\Dt$ going to $0$, for fixed $\epsi$, this last term would result in divergence.
+However, since the goal is to create an asymptotic-preserving scheme, valid for fixed $\Dt$ (independent of $\epsi$), while $\epsi$ tends to $0$, this is not an issue: the last term then becomes of $O(\epsi)$, and hence negligible.

+Finally, we mention that the choice of $\epsi$ in this work is determined by the finite difference approximation to the time derivative appearing in the projective Runge-Kutta formulations which have the following form: